Division 10-50.100:

 Carved Sign

 2. Simplified Letter and/or Logo Copy.
 The purpose of this standard is to encourage easily recognizable business identification while simplifying the appearance of the City streetscape.
-A sign area and/or height increase, as established in Table 10-50.100.080.A, Percentage Increases for Design Features Used, may be approved for the signs utilizing this design standard.
+To meet this standard, a business may only include text in one font in addition to their logo.
+A Sign and/or height increase, as established in Table 10-50.100.070.A, Percentage Increases for Design Features Used, may be approved for the Signs utilizing this design standard.

-3. Sign Structure Materials.
-This standard encourages the use of native or natural materials in the construction of sign structures, resulting in improved and innovative sign design and an improved image of the business or development to which it refers.
-A sign area and/or height increase as established in Table 10-50.100.080.A, Percentage Increases for Design Features Used, may be approved for the sign designs in which a minimum of 75 percent of the sign structure and face are constructed of native or natural materials, including malpais rock, flagstone, river rock, redwood, cedar, treated pine, used brick, and/or unpainted or unfinished nonreflective metals.
+3. Freestanding Sign Structure Materials.
+A Sign Area and/or height increase as established in Table 10-50.100.070.A, Percentage Increases for Design Features Used, may be approved for Signs that use native or natural materials in a minimum of 75 percent of the construction of Sign support structures.
+Approved native or natural materials include: malpais rock, flagstone, river rock, redwood, cedar, treated pine, used brick, and/or unpainted or unfinished nonreflective metals.

 Sign Structure Materials

-4. Sign Structure Which Blends with the Development Site.
-This standard encourages the incorporation of a sign and sign structure into a major element of a building facade or significant landscape feature, resulting in the creation of a unique image for the development or premises on which it is located.
-A sign area and/or height increase as established in Table 10-50.100.080.A, Percentage Increases for Design Features Used, may be approved for the sign designs that integrate major architectural elements or details of the development site into the building facade for a building mounted sign, or the support structure for a freestanding sign.
+4. Freestanding Sign Structure Which Blends with the Development Site.
+A Sign Area and/or height increase as established in Table 10-50.100.070.A, Percentage Increases for Design Features Used, may be approved for Sign designs that integrate major architectural elements or details of the Development Site into the Building Facade for a Building Mounted Sign, or the support structure for a Freestanding Sign.

 Sign Structure which Blends with Development Site

 5. Freestanding Signs of Reduced Height.
-This standard encourages the reduction of overall height for freestanding signs as established in Table 10-50.100.060.H, Standards for Freestanding Signs, while maintaining sign and site compatibility and improving the image of the business or development.
-See Table 10-50.100.080.A, Percentage Increases for Design Features Used, for percentage increases allowed.
+This standard encourages the reduction of allowed overall height for Freestanding Sign.
+See Table 10-50.100.070.A, Percentage Increases for Design Features Used, for percentage increases allowed.

 Single Tenant Use